Liverpool reject £150m Mohamed Salah bid as Brighton sign Barcelona’s Ansu Fati

 The PA news agency understands Chelsea will pay an initial £40million for the 21-year-old with an additional £2.5m in possible add-ons.

-Manchester United confirmed the signing of Turkey international goalkeeper Altay Bayindir from Fenerbahce.
+United confirmed the signing of Turkey international goalkeeper Altay Bayindir from Fenerbahce before announcing that Tottenham defender Sergio Reguilon had arrived on loan from Tottenham until June 2024.

 “It is a huge honour to join Manchester United and become the first Turkish player to represent this incredible club,” Bayindir said in the statement announcing his signing.